Skip to main content

 # For a specific stash: git stash pop stash@[N]

-# See what's in a stash
+# Peek at what's in a stash

 git stash show